codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 So, we've known how to `edit` existed items; how to `add` new items; and maybe you also want to know how to `delete` existed items.
 To do so, you firstly need to find the element that we want to remove; Then call the function `removeChild` of the dropdown list object.
-Just try it by yourself. :D
+It's simple, isn't it?
+So, try it yourself. :D

 References: